bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-02-03-Documentating-Database-Design.md

 ### Garbage In, Garbage Out

-The first step to having good documentation is having good database design in the first place.

 If there is a convoluted design, expect convoluted documentation.
-In fact, expect convoluted data models and business logic in the application itself, too.
+In fact, expect convoluted models and business logic in the downstream application, too.

-Be ruthless about:
+Thigns to be ruthless about:

 - modeling of business domain into tables in a non-technical manner
   - ie. so easy a ~~caveman~~ business person can (mostly) visualize it
 - well-defined tables with a clear, single purpose
 - foreign key relationships enforced on every table
 - consistent table/column naming
 - normalization

+Or work with awesome DBAs.

 ### Where the Pristine Runs Afoul